JonoSax/IdentityVisualisation/README.md

     - Create proper logging (non-repudiatable?)

     - Add formatting so it looks like PwC product

-    - ?
-Create sliding k-means clustering algorithm

     - Monitor the level of risk in the permission space, a 2D graph just tracking overall spread and when it reaches a certain threshold it will be obvious

         - Maybe don't monitor everything, just key roles?

-    - Create and visualise the idealised roles in the graph.
-How can the clustering and outlier information then be applied for this idealised role

     -